oroinc/documentation/admin_guide/user_management/user_management_users.rst

 You can filter tasks by a variety of parameters.
 To open the task view page, click this task in the grid.

-For more information about tasks management, see the `Add Task and Assign Task <../../user-guide/activities/activities-add-assign-tasks>`__ guide.
+For more information about tasks management, see the :ref:`Add Task and Assign Task <doc-activities-tasks>` guide.

 Cases Subsection